Belgorod Oblast: Demographics

-In terms of area, the oblast is in the 67th place among the federal subjects of Russia; while in terms of population it is 28th (as of the results of the 2010 Census, up two places compared to the 2002 Census results.
-According to the results of the 2010 Census, the population of the oblast was 1,532,526, with the urban population of 66.1% and the rural population of 33.9%.
-This is up from 1,511,620 recorded in the 2002 Census, and 1,380,723 recorded in the 1989 Census.
+In terms of area, the oblast is in the 67th place among the federal subjects of Russia; while in terms of population it is 30th (as of the results of the 2021 Census, down two places compared to the 2010 Census results.
+According to the results of the 2021 Census, the population of the oblast was 1,540,486, with the urban population of 65.2% and the rural population of 34.8%.
+This is up from 1,532,526 recorded in the 2010 Census, and 1,380,723 recorded in the 1989 Census.

 Population density in 2008 was 56.1 persons per 1 km2.
 The average age is 38.5 years—35.6 for men and 41 for women; 46% of the population are economically active.

 As in other regions of the European part of Russia, since the dissolution of the Soviet Union there has been a natural population decrease (about -5 per 1,000 of the population).
 In recent years, there has been some reversion of this decline as a result of growth of fertility and mortality.
 Nevertheless, despite the negative trend of growth, the population of the area has remained relatively stable because of immigration.
-Belgorod, even in Soviet times, attracted retirement workers from the Far North and Ukraine.
+Belgorod, in Soviet times, attracted retirement workers from the Far North and Ukraine.
 This trend has increased since 2005 and now cancels out the natural decline in population.
-Worker migrants also arrive in Belgorod from Uzbekistan; though unlike Ukrainian immigrants, Muslim migrants face discrimination on a daily basis, and choose to leave.
+Worker migrants also arrive in Belgorod from Uzbekistan; however, Muslim migrants face discrimination on a daily basis, and choose to leave.